bitmovin/libdash/README.md

 [libdash-dev] (http://vicky.bitmovin.net/mailman/listinfo/libdash-dev)

 There are a lot of things to do!
 So everybody is invited to contribute, to get involved in and exited about DASH!

-## Roadmap

-* Ongoing development during 2013
-    * Implementation of a middleware for libdash.
-        * Will provide buffering mechanisms and build-in adaptation logics.
-        * Extends the functionality to extract, e.g., mp4, mp2ts, etc. information of the media stream.
-        * Will provide further access methods which should provide a simplified interface to the library.
-    * Extending the QT based sample player.
-    * Testing & Bugfixing
-    * Support of additional plattforms
-* Extension of the [bitdash adaptation framework] (http://www.bitmovin.net/bitdash.html) on top of libdash.

 ## Sources and Binaries